Skip to main content

 The script loads asynchronously and renders a floating chat button.
 Visitors click the button to open the widget.

-Replace YOUR_CHATBOT_ID with the ID shown on the chatbot’s Embed tab.
+Replace YOUR_CHATBOT_ID with the ID shown on the Overview or Embed tab.

 By default, iBlueprint restricts which domains can load the chat widget.
 Add an allowed origin for each domain where you plan to embed the chatbot.